MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-moving-scope.md

 - If you want to move the data by having the two apps (PTE and AppSource app) installed side-by-side, then you must ensure that the two apps can be installed side-by-side.
 For this, they must not share any object names nor IDs.
 You can then define another PTE depending on both apps that would take care of moving the data.

-- All dependent extensions will have to be updated to use the new `App ID` in their `app.json` file and to reference the objects defined in the extension by their new name and object ID.
+- All dependent extensions will have to be updated to use the new app `id` in their `app.json` file and to reference the objects defined in the extension by their new name and object ID.

 ## See Also